woland7/microservices-synchronizer-config/README.md

 - Use the configurations file provided in this repository to create the imagestream, the buildconfig and the deployconfig to create a JMeter application which will be used to perform the tests.
   - As there is no JMeter default template in the OpenShift catalogue, one should create the application manually by providing the configuration files.
-  - Instead, when there are such templates, one could simply use the OpenShift catalogue and then all these operations would performed by the platform under the hood.
+  - Instead, when there are such templates, one could simply use the OpenShift catalogue and then all these operations would be performed by the platform under the hood.

 - Once the previous steps have been accomplished one should create the Jenkins pipeline.
 A Jenkins pipeline is also provided in this repository.
   - Of course, IPs should be edited accordingly.